gauravvv018/satya_ai/README.md

 SatyaAI - AI-Powered Misinformation Detector

-A project by Team Cloud Bots for the Gen AI Exchange Hackathon
+A project by Team Cloud Bots for the Gen AI Exchange Hackathon.

 SatyaAI is an innovative, real-time detection and education platform built on Google Cloud to combat the spread of fake news and digital misinformation in India.
 It goes beyond simple verification by using a multi-layered AI engine to analyze content, perform live fact-checking against credible sources, and educate users on the manipulation tactics they encounter.